ashish-kumar108/ashishkumar/README.md

 ---

 <p align="center">
-  ⚡️ Open to internships & full-time opportunities | Crafted with passion by <a href="https://github.com/ashish-kumar108">Ashish Kumar</a>
+  ⭐️ Crafted with passion by <a href="https://github.com/ashish-kumar108">Ashish Kumar</a>
 </p>